-The Drug Chemistry Section is responsible for identifying substances scheduled by Ohio Revised Code section 3719.
-Using analytical techniques such as infrared spectroscopy and mass spectrometry, the section routinely analyzes more than 10,000 submissions a year.
+The Drug Chemistry Section is responsible for identifying substances scheduled by Ohio Administrative Code section 4729:9-1.
+Using analytical techniques such as infrared spectroscopy and mass spectrometry, the section routinely analyzes more than 10,000 items a year.

 The Drug Chemistry Section conducts qualitative analyses on suspected drugs of abuse using both a presumptive analytical technique to determine the likely identity of a substance and a confirmatory technique such as infrared spectroscopy or mass spectrometry to conclusively determine the identity of an unknown compound.
-Results are only reported for compounds that both presumptively and confirmatively test positive. ...
-Read more
+In addition, the section performs quantitative analyses on submissions of suspected cannabis and cannabis concentrates to determine the percentage by weight of tetrahydrocannabinol present.
+Results are only reported for compounds that both presumptively and confirmatively test positive.

 The drugs of abuse tested by the Drug Chemistry Section can belong to the following classes of drugs: